aws/amazon-sagemaker-examples/r_examples/rsconnect_rmarkdown/README.md

-# Publishing R Markdown documents from RStudio Workbench in Amazon SageMaker to RStudio Connect
+# Publishing R Markdown documents from RStudio on Amazon SageMaker to RStudio Connect

-You can easily and programmatically create an analysis within RStudio Workbench on Amazon SageMaker and publish it to RStudio Connect so that your collaborators can easily consume your analysis.
+You can easily and programmatically create an analysis within RStudio on Amazon SageMaker and publish it to RStudio Connect so that your collaborators can easily consume your analysis.
 In this example, we use a [UCI breast cancer dataset](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+%28original%29) from [mlbench](https://cran.r-project.org/web/packages/mlbench/index.html) to walkthrough some of the common use case of publication: R Markdown, R Presentation documents.

 ## R Markdown